Romulo Kintanar

 Romulo Kintanar (1952 - January 23, 2003) was a Filipino political dissident and rebel leader who became commander of the New People's Army (NPA), the armed wing of the Communist Party of the Philippines (CPP) in the 1980s.
-Under his leadership, the NPA adopted a more aggressive approach in its rebellion against the Philippine government, including the assassination of police and military personnel using hit squads and offensive actions on urban areas.
-His strategies caused differences within the CPP, and following the Second Great Rectification Movement in 1992, Kintanar was expelled from the CPP after being accused of treason by its chairman, Jose Maria Sison.
+Under his leadership, the NPA adopted a more aggressive approach in its rebellion against the Philippine government, including the assassination of police and military personnel using hit squads and offensive actions in urban areas.
+His strategies caused differences within the CPP, and following the party's split in 1992, Kintanar was expelled from the CPP after being accused of treason by its chairman, Jose Maria Sison.
 He rejoined civilian life and worked in various positions in the Philippine government before being assassinated by an NPA hit squad in 2003.

 Personal life

 Kintanar originated from Davao City and was among seven siblings of a landed family.
-His father, Florentino Kintanar, was a lawyer from Argao, Cebu who migrated with his wife Rita, to Kidapawan, Cotabato in the 1950s.
+His father, Florentino Kintanar, was a lawyer from Argao, Cebu who migrated with his wife Rita to Kidapawan, Cotabato in the 1950s.
 Romulo was a cousin of Cebu City councilor Vicente Kintanar.
 He was also a nephew of Cebu congressman Simeon Kintanar and Brigadier General Galileo Kintanar, a former head of the Intelligence Service of the Armed Forces of the Philippines (ISAFP).

 Kintanar married twice.
 He had two sons with Ester Resanay, a Catholic social worker, martial law dissident and Mindanao State University faculty member from Iligan who died in the sinking of the M/V Doña Cassandra in 1983.
-In 1987, he married Gloria "Joy" Jopson (nee Asuncion), an activist and widow of dissident Edgar Jopson who became finance secretary of the Communist Party of the Philippines.
+In 1987, he married Gloria "Joy" Jopson (née Asuncion), an activist and widow of dissident Edgar Jopson who became finance secretary of the Communist Party of the Philippines.
 He had a son with her, in addition to Joy's three children by Edgar.